mikekov/AtariServer/README.md

 ## Installation

-Please refer to the INSTALLATION file.
+Please refer to the INSTALL file.
 It describes all steps necessary to install AtariServer on Raspberry Pi.